-It is possible to connect the bus unit with the functional ground, which supports the device's function and noise suppression.
-The connection is made with a cable on a part of the housing that is grounded (e.g. switching cabinet, etc.).
-A suitable cable with a plug must be supplied by the customer.
+It is possible to connect the bus unit with functional ground, which supports device functionality and noise suppression.
+The connection is made with a cable to a part of the housing which is grounded (e.g. switching cabinet, etc.).
+A suitable cable with a connector must be supplied by the customer.

-Figure 87: Functional ground connection for IPC5000 and IPC5000C (2, 4, and 5 slot designs)
+Figure 87: Functional ground connection for IPC5000 and IPC5000C (2-slot, 4-slot, and 5-slot designs)

-Figure 88: Functional ground connection IPC5600 and IPC5600C (4, 5, and 6 slot designs)
+Figure 88: Functional ground connection IPC5600 and IPC5600C (4-slot, 5-slot, and 6-slot designs)